 These solutions allow AP teams to accelerate lead times, minimize erroneous payments, prevent fraud and enable them to process invoices efficiently.
-With the help of invoice automation, it is easier route invoices to the right approvers without manual intervention.
+With the help of invoice automation, it is easier to route invoices to the right approvers without manual intervention.
 As a result, retail managers no longer have to worry about invoices being lost.

 According to Forbes, around 80% of business leaders believe automation saves three hours of work every day – something that translates to 780 hours a year.
 One of the greatest hurdles to business growth for retail businesses is delayed invoice processing, which ultimately causes a higher cost per invoice.
 Invoice automation can significantly reduce the time it takes to process invoices.

 The solution leverages cutting-edge technology such as optical character recognition (OCR), intelligent data capture, dynamic workflows, and e-invoicing to accelerate invoice processing.
 At the same time, digitizing invoices can also reduce costs associated originating from invoice processing delays.